Kyrgios into first Wimbledon semi-final

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

-Nick Kyrgios reached his first Grand Slam singles semi-final with a straight-set win over Chile's Cristian Garin at Wimbledon.
+Nick Kyrgios reached his first Grand Slam singles semi-final with a straight-set success over Chile's Cristian Garin at Wimbledon.

 Having reached a second Wimbledon quarter-final eight years after his first, the 27-year-old put in a strong serving performance to advance.